Science

 Overview

 The department’s goal is to foster in students a strong interest in and genuine enthusiasm for applying their scientific knowledge to everyday phenomena in the world around them, especially to parts of the world about which they are most curious.
-Within our curriculum, students have the opportunity to explore their interests by enrolling in courses such as AP Psychology, Marine Biology, Anatomy and Physiology, Engineering, Astronomy, Environmental Science, Analytical Chemistry, Robotics and Integrated Science Research.
+Within our curriculum, students have the opportunity to explore their interests by enrolling in courses such as Advanced Survey: Psychology, Marine Science, Advanced Survey: Anatomy and Physiology, Engineering Science, Environmental Science, Advanced Seminar: Organic Chemistry, Robotics and Integrated Science Research.
 Designed by our teaching faculty, all of these courses aim to appeal to the varied science interests of Blair students.

 Meet the Faculty